purpleKestrel/operOn.and.On/README.md

 ### GFF to Operons
 We define functions for parsing the GFF, finding operons based on our rules (see Methods), and returning the results as a csv.
 The csv contains a header  `Feature, Locus_tag, Gene_type, Operon_ID, Operon_Start, Operon_End, Strand` and each feature (defined as genes or pseudogenes) is specified within an operon.

 The user can include a separation threshold (`--sep_thresh`) which will specify how many bases between features.
 This parameter has a range between 0 and 500 bases, and a default of 500.
 This parameter informs the results in the columns `oriented` and `oriented_nearby`.
 If a feature is located on the '+' strand (sense), they receive a 1 and the '-' strand (antisense) is 0.
 The results of `oriented_nearby` are `TRUE` if the features are both on the same strand and located within the defined separation threshold, defining the operon.

 ### BED formatted operons
 The user may return an optional [[BED]](http://useast.ensembl.org/info/website/upload/bed.html) formatted file (`--bed`).
 The user may return a bed file for intergenic regions using `--inter`.

 **To do**:

 - argument parser
+	- help
+	- verbose

 - define feature name, BED attributes (chromosome, start, stop, name, score, strand, ID, feature type, description etc etc...)
+	- fix number of cols in BED outputs
+	- BED off by 1 error?
+	- naming convention of results --> remove GFF, remove underscore?